 Route: 3.1 miles | 1.5 hours | easy

-Top of our winter walks is Loch Morlich.
+Top of our spring walks is Loch Morlich.
 Located in the Scottish highlands near Aviemore, this freshwater loch is every sports enthusiasts dream.
 From there you will be able to see the surrounding Cairngorms mountains, which are beloved by skiers, climbers, snowboarders and walkers.

 For more information about Loch Morlich, click here.